-On Aug.
-25, 2015, the Financial Crimes Enforcement Network ("FinCEN") issued for public comment a proposed rule (the "Proposed Rule")1 requiring investment advisers registered with the SEC ("RIAs") to establish anti-money laundering ("AML") programs and report suspicious activity to FinCEN pursuant to the Bank Secrecy Act ("BSA").
+BRAD L. CASWELL, MARC E. ELOVITZ, MELISSA G.R.
+GOLDSTEIN, SEETHA RAMACHANDRAN, BETTY SANTANGELO and GARY STEIN, SRZ n 25 August 2015, the Financial Crimes Enforcement Network (FinCEN) issued for public comment a proposed rule (the Proposed Rule)1 requiring investment advisers registered with the SEC (RIAs) to establish anti-money laundering (AML) programmes and report suspicious activity to FinCEN pursuant to the Bank Secrecy Act (BSA).

-The long-anticipated Proposed Rule arrives nearly seven years after FinCEN withdrew earlier proposed AML rules, published in 2002 and 2003, directed at investment advisers, unregistered investment companies and commodity trading advisors.
-In issuing the current Proposed Rule, FinCEN noted that there have since been significant changes in the relevant regulatory framework for investment advisers, in particular the requirement, as part of the Dodd-Frank Act of 2010, that advisers to private investment funds, including hedge funds and private equity funds, register with the SEC.
+The long-anticipated Proposed Rule arrives nearly seven years after FinCEN withdrew earlier proposed AML rules, published in 2002 and 2003, directed at investment advisers, unregistered investment companies and commodity trading advisors.2 In issuing the current Proposed Rule, FinCEN noted that there have since been significant changes in the relevant regulatory framework for investment advisers, in particular the requirement, as part of the Dodd-Frank Act of 2010, that advisers to private investment funds, including hedge funds and private equity funds, register with the SEC.
 According to FinCEN, there were 11,235 RIAs as of June 2014, managing a reported \$61.9 trillion in assets.
-As long as these investment advisers are not subject to AML program and suspicious activity reporting requirements, FinCEN stated, "money launderers may see them as a low-risk way to enter the U.S. financial system."
+As long as these investment advisers are not subject to AML programme and suspicious activity reporting requirements, FinCEN stated, "money launderers may see them as a low-risk way to enter the US financial system."

-In the wake of FinCEN's previously proposed AML rules in the early 2000s, many investment advisers have developed AML programs and screening measures as part of an AML best practice to "Know-Your-Investor."
-But there is a substantial difference between such voluntary programs and being legally required to maintain an effective AML program - which will mean oversight by the SEC and could trigger penalties and enforcement actions if that program is ineffective.
+In the wake of FinCEN's previously proposed AML rules in the early 2000s, many investment advisers have developed AML programmes and screening measures as part of an AML best practice to "Know-Your-Investor."
+But there is a substantial difference between such voluntary programmes and being legally required to maintain an effective AML programme - which will mean oversight by the SEC and could trigger penalties and enforcement actions if that programme is ineffective.
 In addition, the Proposed Rule includes requirements that may be unfamiliar to many RIAs, most notably the obligation to report suspicious activity.
-This Alert explains the Proposed Rule in more detail and considers some of its most significant implications, focusing on 15 of the most important practical questions it raises for investment advisers.
+This article explains the Proposed Rule in more detail and considers some of its most significant implications, focusing on 15 of the most important practical questions it raises for investment advisers.

-1. When Will the Proposed Rule Take Effect?
+When will the Proposed Rule take effect?

 The Proposed Rule first must undergo a public comment period.
-The Proposed Rule was published in the Federal Register on Sept.
-1, 2015, and comments are due 60 days thereafter, or by Nov.
-2, 2015.
-After
+The Proposed Rule was published in the Federal Register on 1 September 2015, and comments are due 60 days thereafter, or by 2 November 2015.3 After the close of the public comment period, the Proposed Rule will be subject to additional review and revision before it is finalized by FinCEN.